-Culture and Literacy Day is a public holiday celebrated in Bulgaria each 24 May.
-It is a day that marks the significance of the Bulgarian language and the Cyrillic alphabet.
+Culture and Literacy Day is a public holiday celebrated in Bulgaria each 24 May to celebrate the significance of the Bulgarian language and the Cyrillic alphabet.

 Cyril and Methodius created the first Slavic literary language and used it to translate the Bible and other documents to teach, at first, the Moravians.
 The language was named Old Church Slavic then Glagolic.
 Eventually, followers of Cyril and Methodius named the written script Cyrillic after Cyril, the brother more knowledgeable in languages.
 Bulgarians are the only members of the European Union to write in Cyrillic although many today know the Cyrillic alphabet as the Bulgarian alphabet.